Role of Revenue

 - Carrying out Agency work for other Departments

-- Collection of PRSI for the Department of Social Protection
+- Collection of PRSI for the Department of Employment Affairs and Social Protection

 - Provision of policy advice on taxation issues.